All States/Alaska/Wasilla/General Contracting

 Insurance Minimums

-General liability insurance minimum $300,000 per occurrence, $600,000 aggregate.
-Workers compensation required for employees.
+General liability minimum $300,000 per occurrence, $600,000 aggregate.
+Workers compensation required if employees.
 Professional liability recommended.
-Bonding requirements vary by project size and client requirements.
+Some municipalities require higher limits.

 § C · Path to license